HOURS OF OPENING

 When accepting instructions to act on behalf of a limited company, we require at least one Director to confirm that the company agrees to our acting under these terms and conditions.
 Please note that in these circumstances these terms and conditions will constitute a personal guarantee on behalf of that director of payment of the charges and expenses of this firm.
 If the Company does not pay our bills when they fall due (for instance in the event of insolvency or reconstruction) we reserve the right to call on that director to discharge our bills personally.

-The Data Protection Act requires us to advise you that your particulars are held on our database and we will deal with that information in accordance with the obligations imposed on us by that Act.
-We may, from time to time, use these details to send you information which we think might be of interest to you by post or email.
+The General Data Protection Regulation requires us to advise you that your particulars are held on our database and we will deal with that information in accordance with the obligations imposed on us by that Regulation.
+A Privacy Notice as required by that Regulation is attached..
 In addition we may be required, in certain circumstances, to pass your personal information to third parties (such as NHBC or HMRC) in order that they may contact you directly following the completion of our work for you.
 Please let us know if you do not wish us to do so.

 MONEY LAUNDERING REGULATIONS